khulnasoft-lab/design.khulnasoft.com/contents/components/form.md

 ### Icons

 Icons can be placed inside input fields for various use cases.
 For example, date picker input fields come with a calendar icon, and dropdown input fields come with a downward facing chevron icon.

+When working with sensitive credentials or keys, users would want to avoid prying eyes.
+When using a pattern to show/hide the content of an input form, use the eye icon for show and eye-slash icon for hide.

 The top right corner is the default position where icons should be placed and the `$grey-700` is the default color.

 Todo: Add live component block with code example (input field with an icon)